Code of Conduct and Complaints Procedure

 Our Code of Conduct and Process for handling complaints

-The Co-operative Councils’ Innovation Network (CCIN) is a collaboration between local authorities committed to transforming the way they work with communities and is a Special Interest Group of the Local Government Association.
-It has always been the purpose of the CCIN to share our developing good practice and to support one another in our co-operative aims and values.
-We welcome feedback on how we can improve and where something goes wrong your feedback will help us to put it right and improve our working practices.
+The Co-operative Councils’ Innovation Network (CCIN) is a collaboration between local authorities committed to transforming how they work with communities.
+It is a Special Interest Group of the Local Government Association.
+It has always been the purpose of the CCIN to share our developing good practice and to support one another in our cooperative aims and values.
+We welcome feedback on how we can improve and where something goes wrong.
+Your feedback will help us to put it right and improve our working practices.

 1.1 We aim to: